visgl/deck.gl/dev-docs/RFCs/proposals/instance-culling-rfc.md

 - **bounding boxes** - Using bounding boxes to automatically determine distance culling limits
 - **vertex filtering** - A simpler, less performant approach of filtering out unnecessary work by filtering vertices
 - **instance filtering** - A more powerful, potentially more performant approach of filtering out unnecessary rendering by filtering the instance list
+- **run-time tiling** - Separating a big table in sub-tables based on octree or runtime KD-tree decomposition, in the style of I3S or 3D tiles.
 - **LOD** - using different geometries
 - **Decimation** - Automatic generation of smaller, reduced detail geometries by implementing decimation algorithms.